drBenway/pixi-vn-wiki/start/canvas-functions.md

 ## Get Canvas Components

-To get a canvas element from the game window, you can use the `canvas.find`, if the element does not exist, it will return `undefined`.
+To get a canvas component from the game window, you can use the `canvas.find`, if the component does not exist, it will return `undefined`.
 The `find` method have the following parameters:

-* `alias`: The alias of the element to get.
+* `alias`: The alias of the component to get.

 ```typescript
 import { canvas } from '@drincs/pixi-vn'